StackLimit/Gpio4Pi/README.md

 and changes in the memory are presented graphically.
 All GPIOs are shown with Input, Output, Alt0..5 and Pull Up/Down.
 All Clock's and PWM's are displayed with all their values.

+At the moment the app are written for Raspberry Pi 4 (BCM2711) and therefore are showing all 57 GPIO pins and four PWM channels.

 Note that two files, baseunix.pas and unix.pas, also are included in this directory.
 It is to be able to compile and test the application under Windows.